volkamerlab/volkamerlab_org/content/projects/kissim.md

 Due to the highly conserved structure of kinases, especially at the ATP binding site, the main challenge when developing kinase inhibitors is achieving selectivity, which requires a comprehensive understanding of kinase similarity.
-In our *KiSSim* project, we developed a subpocket-focused kinase fingerprint to investigate kinome-wide pocket similarity.
+In our *KiSSim* (kinase structural similarity) project, we developed a subpocket-focused kinase fingerprint to investigate kinome-wide pocket similarity.

 <!--more-->